AllenInstitute/ipfx/docs/index.rst

 to constructing a standalone data processing pipeline alike the Allen Institute electrophysiology :doc:`pipeline` to process thousands of datasets

-To get started check out the quick tutorial :doc:`quick_start` or dive into complete examples :ref:`examples-index`.
+To get started check out the quick tutorial :doc:`tutorial` or dive into complete examples :ref:`examples-index`.